 - Life skills.
 Making sure that kids leave school knowing how to cook ten recipes “that will save their life”

 - The role of supermarkets - labelling packaging etc.

 Overall, I focus on discussion points which ensure students speak up and don’t feel inhibited from stating their opinions.
 Importantly, I encourage them to bring their own life experience into their answers.

-3. BBC ARTICLES - VARIETY IS THE SPICE OF LIFE
+3. BBC ARTICLES - VaRIETY IS THE SPICE OF LIFE

-The first thirteen articles I used with students when I started teaching online were from BBC.com.
+In fact, the first thirteen articles I used with students when I started teaching online were from BBC.com.
 The majority of these articles were from BBC Capital - now known as Worklife.
 I also found a few great articles in the BBC Future section when I started out.